 The pyramid is generally attributed to Pharaoh Sneferu, the king behind the two main pyramids at Dahshur (see below).
 But it’s completely unique among Egyptian pyramids for having been built in two distinct phases.

 The builders at Meidum first constructed a tall, steep core.
 They then added several narrow layers, or bands, of masonry around it, all leaning inward against the core.
 This construction style was reminiscent of constructions started by Huni, so it’s possible that the first phase was built at the end of the 3rd Dynasty.

 But at some point, someone (likely Sneferu) returned to build a smooth-sided pyramid around it.
-It had an angle of 51°52′, the same as the Great Pyramid of Giza.
+This pyramid even had an angle of 51°52′ – the same as the Great Pyramid of Giza.

 Most Egyptologists believe that Sneferu built the step pyramid at Meidum before going on to build the Bent and Red Pyramids.
 Then, after mastering the craft, he returned to Meidum to give it a major makeover.
 But this is all just conjecture.

-Despite the lack of hard evidence linking Sneferu with the pyramid, some of his relatives were buried in mastabas nearby.
+There’s not much hard evidence linking Sneferu with the pyramid at Meidum, though some of his relatives were buried in mastabas nearby.